In this article, I want to suggest some simple exercises useful for developing chord tone solos and note targeting ability in a Blues context.

 The E Dominant Seventh chord is made up of the notes E (1), G# (3), B (5), and D (b7).

-Why we have to use arpeggios instead of scales?
+Why do we have to use arpeggios instead of scales?

 Chord tones soloing, which consists in playing melodic lines using the notes of the backing chords as main notes, is a very effective way to generate solos that perfectly fit with the harmony.